IBM/detect-secrets-stream/docs/about-detect-secrets.md

 The different type of scans are:

 - Delta (diff) scan: scan the delta piece of any file modified or added by a commit.
 Suppose you have a file containing 1000 lines and your edits one line in it, it will only scan several lines surrounding the modified line.
 This is the behavior for detect-secrets-suite pre-receive scan.
 - Shallow scan: scan all (non-binary) files at current commit.
-This is the default behavior for detect-secrets-suite developer tool.
+This is the default behavior for the detect-secrets-suite [developer](https://github.com/IBM/detect-secrets) tool.